harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 #### Environment-level variables for service v2

-Currently, there are two versions of services and environments, v1 and v2. services and environments v1 is being replaced by Services and Environments v2.
+Currently, there are two versions of services and environments, v1 and v2.
+Services and environments v1 are being replaced by services and environments v2.

 The use of variable expressions is different between v1 and v2.